EZ-Shaunak/coinfolio/README.md

 # coinfolio
-Your one stop shop to view your digital assets portfolio
+Your one stop shop to view your digital assets portfolio on ethereum blockchain